-Lower Capital Expenditure \$/km of repurposed shoulder or lane Lower Operational Expenditure Upper Capital Expenditure \$/km of new lane provided Upper Operational Expenditure Assumptions Bus Priority Lanes \$80,000 \$16,000 \$1,040,000 \$210,000 2 lane road corridor with shoulder and intersection in 1 km Lower: using existing shoulder or lane as bus priority lane, no widening.
-Possibly have to shift all lanes over to utilise shoulder Upper: new purpose built lane adjacent to existing
+Lower Capital Expenditure \$/km of repurposed shoulder or lane Lower Operational Expenditure Upper Capital Expenditure \$/km of new lane provided Upper Operational Expenditure Assumptions Bus Priority Lanes \$80,000 \$16,000 \$1,040,000 \$210,000 2 lane road corridor with shoulder and intersection in 1km Lower - using existing shoulder or lane as bus priority lane, no widening.
+Possibly have to shift all lanes over to utilise shoulder Upper - new purpose built lane adjacent to existing

-Location Windsor to Kedron (Truro Street, Lutwyche and Kedron Brook Busway Stations) Name Northern Busway Section (Windsor - Kedron) Timeframe This section opened June 2012.
+Location Windsor to Kedron (Truro Street, Lutwyche & Kedron Brook Busway Stations) Name Northern Busway Section (Windsor - Kedron) Timeframe This section opened June 2012.
 Outputs From 8 to 9am, buses travelling inbound on the busway halved their travel time in comparison to buses travelling on the local arterial road.
-From 3 to 7pm, buses travelling outbound on the busway improved their travel time by 48% in comparison to buses travelling on the local arterial road.
-Source: Department of T ransport and Main Roads.
+From 3 to 7pm, buses travelling outbound on the busway improved their travel time by 48% to 64% in comparison to buses travelling on the local arterial road.
+Source: Queensland Dep partment of Transport and Main Roads.
 2017.
 Bus Corridor Evaluation: Network Optimisation Framework.
 Brisbane.